I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/avc/ns-avc-_avcconnectinfo.md

 ## Members

-`DataFlow`

-The direction of data flow on this subunit plug.
-Destination plugs have KSPIN_DATAFLOW_IN; source plugs have KSPIN_DATAFLOW_OUT.

 `DeviceID`

 A GUID representing the unit as a whole.
 All subunits within the same unit share the same GUID.
 No two units share the same GUID.

-`hPlug`

-A plug handle obtained from <i>61883.sys</i> by the intersect handler according to the bit flags set in the associated AVCPRECONNECTINFO structure for this pin.
-If the proposed connection is between two subunits within the same unit, this value is <b>NULL</b>.

 `SubunitAddress`